 But no one could save me; I could only do that myself.

-So this is my journey to creating true self-worth in my life, to feel truly happy with myself, no matter what is going on around me.
+So, this is my journey to creating true self-worth in my life, to feel truly happy with myself, no matter what is going on around me.
 The first steps I have taken on my journey have been extreme self-care.
-The list below are some of the things that I have been doing over the last month
+The list below is some of the things that I have been doing over the last month

 This was the most important thing for me on my journey to self-worth.
-I had spent the last few years using alcohol and sleeping pills to get me through the hard times.
-I was running away from my feelings and this meant I could never truly be happy.
-Not only was I masking the bad feelings but I was also masking the good.
+I had spent the last few years using alcohol to get me through the hard times.
+I was running away from my feelings, and this meant I could never truly be happy.
+Not only was I masking the bad feelings, but I was also masking the good.

 When you’re not dealing with how you feel you’re a hot mess!